 As part of the 70th anniversary celebration last week, Pantex honored the thousands of current and former Pantexans, as well as the communities of the Texas Panhandle that have supported the plant.
 Last week, all plant employees marked the event with cake and a commemorative gift.
 That event was followed by a reception at the Amarillo Chamber of Commerce to thank community leaders who have supported Pantex over the years.

-From left, LTC William Czajkowski, executive director of the NNSA’s Office of Stockpile Management, B&W Pantex General Manager John Woolery, NNSA Production Office Manager Steve Erhart, Deputy Assistant Deputy Administrator for Stockpile Management Deborah Monette and Director of the Office of Nuclear Weapons Stockpile Joseph Oder enjoy a piece of cake at a celebration of the 70th anniversary of the founding of the Pantex Plant last Thursday.
+About the photos From left, LTC William Czajkowski, executive director of the NNSA’s Office of Stockpile Management, B&W Pantex General Manager John Woolery, NNSA Production Office Manager Steve Erhart, Deputy Assistant Deputy Administrator for Stockpile Management Deborah Monette and Director of the Office of Nuclear Weapons Stockpile Joseph Oder enjoy a piece of cake at a celebration of the 70th anniversary of the founding of the Pantex Plant last Thursday.
 Workers across the plant celebrated seven decades of service to America with commemorative cakes.
 An evening reception with leaders in Amarillo celebrated the special contributions Pantex and its employees have made to the communities of the Texas Panhandle over the past 70 years.

 More than 200 individuals on eight teams from Pantex have received recognition for their work supporting NNSA’s Defense Programs.